 2. Stand out in seasonal listings

 Seasonal promotions can get pretty crowded as sellers compete for top spots and customer attention.
-This gets especially difficult with eBay’s Group Similar Listings feature.
-You can stand out in the category by using promoted products.
+Everyone is battling with over sales price and search results, but you can stand out in the category by using promoted products.

 VMInnovations used promoted listings in the April to June period to sell spring/summer products like pools accessories and gardening tools.
 They saw a 30 to 1 return on every dollar spent.